Professor Elizabeth Evans

 Staff details

-Elizabeth is Deputy Head of Department and Director of Research.
-Her work explores the relationships between social movements, political parties and political representation.
+Elizabeth's work explores the relationships between social movements, political parties and political representation.
 Her work has received funding from ESRC, British Academy, Government Equalities Office, and the ISRF.
 She won the 2022 Political Studies Association Joni Lovenduski Prize.
 She's the author of two books, and co-edited Confronting Privileges: Intersectionality in Feminist and Queer Movements with Eléonore Lépinard (2020).
-She's currently writing a book on Disability and Political Representation, with Stefanie Reher (under contract with OUP).
-She's published in a range of journals including: International Political Science Review, Politics & Gender, Political Studies and Party Politics.
+Her latest book, Disability and Political Representation with Stefanie Reher, is forthcoming with Oxford University Press.
+She's published in a wide range of journals including: Sociological Review, International Political Science Review, Politics & Gender, Political Studies, BJPIR and Party Politics.
 Elizabeth is a co-founding Editor of the European Journal of Politics and Gender, former convenor of the ECPR's group on Politics and Gender, ECPG, and the PSA's Women and Politics Group.
 She is currently Editor-in-Chief of Politics.

 Teaching and Supervision